 Sidemen is also one of the most picturesque areas in Bali, most likely because of the lack of development.
 The streets are quiet, and it’s a soulful place to visit.

 I spent 3 days in Sidemen, and here’s everything you need to know.

 If you’re looking for an off-the-beaten-track experience with your significant other, I recommend visiting Sidemen.
 I stayed at a gorgeous cabin perched on a hill overlooking rice fields.
 Absolute bliss!

-But Sidemen is also where to stay in Bali if you’re looking for luxury villas.
+But Sidemen is also where to stay in Bali if you’re looking for luxury hotels and villas.
 Within a 20-minute drive from the village, you’ll find the most gorgeous tree houses, bamboo villas, and lavish accommodation options.